ptpt/ptwit/README.rst

    ptwit login

-This command will open a twitter authentication page asking for your permission, and then presenting a 7-digit pincode if you permit it.
+This command will open a Twitter authentication page asking for your permission, and then presenting a 7-digit pincode if you permit it.
 Feed ptwit the pincode to finish the login process.

 Get friends timeline::